 Hula Hooping – a way to lose belly fat fast at home!

-I couldn’t end this section about exercise without mentioning the fastest and most effective belly fat toner I’ve EVER TRIED and tested, which is hula hooping.
-The caveat is it must be a weighted hula hoop for maximum effectiveness, but this is exercise is seriously effective, and tones your abdominal muscles very quickly.
+I couldn’t end this section about exercise without mentioning the fastest and most effective belly fat toner I’ve ever personally tried – hula hooping.
+The caveat is it must be a weighted hula hoop for maximum effectiveness, but this is exercise is seriously effective if you do it every day as it tones your abdominal muscles pretty fast.

-You can do this anywhere, even in front of the TV, and you only need to do it about 20-30 minutes, 5x per week to see quick results.
-The adult weighted hula hoop (specifically designed for the job) is a cheap investment and is my number one recommendation for fat burning, along with a variety of the other suggestions already on this list…the more the better.
+You can hula hoop anywhere, even in front of the TV, and you only need to do it about 20-30 minutes 5 x per week to see quick results.
+The adult weighted hula hoop (specifically designed for the job) is a cheap investment and is my number one recommendation for fat burning, along with a variety of the other suggestions on this list – the more the better.

 If you want to keep will power and determination up then track your food intake and activities.
-You can do this so simply and easily now with modern technology – such as apps and fitness trackers, or even the old-fashioned way with hand written charts, or journaling.
+You can do this really simply and easily with modern technology and use apps and fitness trackers; or even go the old-fashioned way of hand written charts, or journaling.

-Whatever you choose just be sure to do it as it will make all the difference to see some kind of reference to your progression.
-It will also create accountability, which has been proven to be the most effective way to keep you going when things get tough.
+Whatever you choose, just be sure to do it; it will make all the difference to see some kind of reference to your progression as it will create accountability, and this is a proven and effective way to keep you going when things get tough.

-For example, you can leave your food, exercise, body, or weight goals on a chart pinned to the fridge for everybody in your household to keep an eye on.
-This way when you feel like caving in you will have an incentive to keep going as you’ll have other people to answer to…in the nicest possible way of course.
+For example, you can leave your food, exercise, body and weight goals on a chart pinned to the fridge for everybody in your household to keep an eye on.
+This way, if you feel like caving in you will have an incentive to keep going as you’ll have other people to answer to, in the nicest possible way of course.

-Whatever you decide to do from this list, be it all or just a few of the suggestions, just be sure to implement them daily.
-You will be suprised how quickly the little things add up and just how fast your body responds and adapts.
+Whatever you decide to do from this list, be it all, or just a few of the suggestions, make sure to implement them daily.
+You will be surprised how quickly the little things add up; and also just how fast your body responds and adapts.